 - Make provision in the annual budget for Sailability activities.

-Also over time links with local charities, notably Chernobyl Children’s Lifeline, who organise visits to this country of children affected by the Chernobyl disaster.
-It is understood that 4 weeks in this country can prolong these children’s lives by years.
-The children who visit us are still suffering health problems.
-The visit to Notts County is one of the favourite trips of their visits.
+We have strong links with Chernobyl Children’s Lifeline, a charity who organise visits to this country for children affected by the after effects of the Chernobyl disaster.
+It is understood that 4 weeks in this country can prolong these children’s lives by many years.
+The children who visit suffer ongoing health problems.

 For more information please contact Anne Clarke (see Handbook or Sailing Club Manager) or email email@example.com